NickTaka/NickTaka.github.io/essays/AiUsage.md

   Looking back on my personal use for AI within ICS 314, there have been many cases where I had asked for its assistance when coding:

-Experience WODs e.g. E18
+(1.)
+Experience WODs e.g. E18 \n
-No usage of AI, if I ever needed assistance I would turn to the provided tutorials or ask my classmates.
-In-class Practice WODs
+No usage of AI, if I ever needed assistance I would turn to the provided tutorials or ask my classmates. \n In-class Practice WODs
 Would occasionally use it for coding assistance, but I felt like the practice WODs are more useful if I attempt them without AI help.
 In-class WODs